Q3ud/Qeuds-Text-Commands-Wheel-for-DRG/README.md

 # Text Commands Wheel for Deep Rock Galactic:
 https://drg.mod.io/text-commands-wheel

+I did not make or publish the mod.
+This repository only provides tamplates that can be used for the mod.

 # Qeud's Text Commands Wheels for DRG
 Available in: English, Korean(한국어), Japanese(日本語), Simplified Chinese(简体中文)
 Updated by 2021/10/26